LunarG/VulkanTools/BUILD.md

 The standard build process builds the icd, vktrace and all the tests.

 Example debug build:
-NOTE: The loader repository (LoaderAndTools) must be a sibling directory of VulkanTools.
+NOTE: The loader repository (LoaderAndValidationLayers) must be a sibling directory of VulkanTools.
 The loader repository should be built first prior to this repository.
 Follow the directions in BUILD.md in the loader repository.
 ```